WashirePie/gpxer/README.md

 # gpxer

-Turn gpx strings into JS objects
+Turn gpx strings into JS objects.
+Written in pure, ES6 JavaScript. [p5.js](https://p5js.org/) was used for some minor visualizing tasks.

 ## General GPX Structure